SECTION 1 - INTRODUCTION

 5.10 - Stacking

-5.11 - One VIMA Business Per Associate
+5.11 - One VIMA Business Per Independent Business Owner

-An Associate may operate or have an ownership interest, legal or equitable, as a sole proprietorship, partner, shareholder, trustee, or beneficiary, in only one VIMA business.
+An independent business owner may operate or have an ownership interest, legal or equitable, as a sole proprietorship, partner, shareholder, trustee, or beneficiary, in only one VIMA business.
 No individual may have, operate or receive compensation from more than one VIMA business.
 Individuals of the same family unit may each enter into or have an interest in their own separate VIMA businesses, only if each subsequent family position is placed frontline to the first family member enrolled.
 A “family unit” is defined as spouses and dependent children living at or doing business at the same address.

 5.12 - Succession